Lýsing:

 - Guided tour

-- 1 Management accounting and the business environment
+- Chapter 1: Management accounting and the business environment

 - The work of management and the need for management accounting information